Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Experimental Evaluations

+Our study initially evaluates FL model parameter sensitivity, focusing on mini-batch size $B \in \{10, 20, 30, 40, 50\}$ and local epochs $E \in \{1, 5, 10, 15, 20\}$.
+The training is conducted over a set number of global epochs to ascertain optimal accuracy and perplexity, with an additional analysis based on gradient numbers.
+The results of Task 1 and Task 2, in terms of the best accuracy and best perplexity, are presented in Table \ref{tab:task1Sensitivity} and Table \ref{tab:task2Sensitivity}, respectively.
+For benchmarks, we use a testing accuracy threshold of 0.95 and perplexity at 150, considering training complete when these metrics are met (higher/lower than 0.95/150) by the global model.
+Model convergence is examined by comparing the number of global epochs to gradient requirements, shown in Fig. \ref{fig:task1EwithGeANDGr} and Fig. \ref{fig:task2EwithGeANDGr}.

+Meanwhile, we present partial results of the accuracy/perplexity and loss traces with varying model parameters for FedAvg, AsynFL, and ChainFL in Fig. \ref{fig:task1AccWITHLoss} and Fig. \ref{fig:task2PpWITHLoss}.
+Moreover, the resilience of these training paradigms against multiple malicious devices is evaluated, with impacts on Task 1 and Task 2 shown in Fig. \ref{fig:task1MN} and Fig. \ref{fig:task2MN}.
+We also examine the influence of rounds per shard training iteration and device quantity per shard on the global model of ChainFL, presented in Fig. \ref{fig:task1roundCompare} and Fig. \ref{fig:task2roundCompare}.
+Finally, the impact of integrating blockchain into FL on the training latency is evaluated, with results shown in Fig. \ref{fig:eva_exeTime1} and Fig. \ref{fig:eva_exeTime2}.

-\emph{Task 1: MNIST.} In this handwritten digit image classification task, we compare the best accuracy achieved in running 150 global epochs and in the training process which produced 7000 gradients.
-In `Stop@ \# of Global Epochs = 150' column of Table \ref{tab:task1Sensitivity}, it is clear that ChainFL is better than FedAvg and AsynFL in terms of global model accuracy in almost all cases with different mini-batch size and local epochs.
-For instance, ChainFL achieves a roughly 14\% improvement of accuracy in the case where $B=10$ and $E=1$.
-The reason is that SLNs in ChainFL build the basic iteration model from the DAG which consisted of models trained from all shards.
-The superiority of ChainFL in `Stop@ \# of Gradients = 7000' column of Table \ref{tab:task1Sensitivity} is reduced compared with AsynFL and maintained compared with FedAvg.
+\emph{Task 1: MNIST.} In this handwritten digit image classification task, we analyze the best accuracy over 150 global epochs and 7000 gradients produced during training.
+As shown in the `Stop@ \# of Global Epochs = 150' column in Table \ref{tab:task1Sensitivity}, ChainFL outperforms FedAvg and AsynFL in global model accuracy for most mini-batch sizes and local epochs.
+For instance, in the case of $B=10$ and $E=1$, ChainFL shows a roughly 14\% improvement in accuracy.
+This is credited to SLNs in ChainFL building the basic iteration model from the DAG-based mainchain, which incorporates models from all shards.
+While the superiority of ChainFL is slightly reduced in the `Stop@ \# of Gradients = 7000' scenario compared to AsynFL, it still maintains an edge over FedAvg.